Answers advice on Egypt

 Egypt is just fine now for travelers and tourists the only problem you would have is no downtown visits cause that's where lots of protests are.
-You can still go visit temples and pyramids, Nile, and even go to sharm al sheikh where it is really safe now, have a great time in Egypt and wish you a great time almost 7 years ago
+You can still go visit temples and pyramids, Nile, and even go to sharm al sheikh where it is really safe now, have a great time in Egypt and wish you a great time about 7 years ago

 It is strictly forbidden to climb the pyramids, though in the past it was permissible.
 The stones are huge and do not make for an easy climb even at lower levels.
 Some adventurous tourists who did make the attempt fell to their deaths, which is why the ban was imposed.
 Also, try to resist the camel-men here, because their only wish is to get you on the camel.
 Getting down is a totally different story.
 No matter how much money you want to give them is not enough, and you'll soon be screaming for help!

 Ask Aladdin is the best tour operator for Egypt?
 During my college time, I visit this country that time this famous travel agency help me a lot. over 3 years ago

 I just returned from luxor which is deemed safer.
 I had intended on cairo, but it did mot seem safe in luxor and i heard worse about cairo.
 Not the time to go imo. over 3 years agoAnswered by Jen martop via WorldNomads.com